c9s/ConfigKit/README.md

 ConfigKit
 =============

+use fast but readable YAML config file for your project.

+YAML is clean, smart, easy. but in PHP you need parse yaml config file for every request, and parsing YAML costs much. then, how to improve it ?

 ConfigKit is a library for config files and is designed for web frameworks, it parses yaml config files for the first time, then compiles configs into php source files, so configs can be cached in pure php, and can be in APC or any